 Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

-Malaysia's Personal Data Protection Act 2010, known as the PDPA or Act 709, stands as Southeast Asia's first comprehensive data privacy statute.
-Enacted in 2010 and enforced since November 2013, the law regulates how businesses and organizations collect, process, store, and share personal data within the context of commercial transactions.
+Malaysia's Personal Data Protection Act 2010 (Act 709) is Southeast Asia's first comprehensive data privacy statute.
+Enacted in 2010 and in force since November 2013, the PDPA regulates how businesses collect, process, store, and share personal data in commercial transactions.
+The Personal Data Protection (Amendment) Act 2024 introduced the most significant reforms since enactment, phased in from January through June 2025.

-This guide covers the complete Malaysian data privacy framework as it stands in 2026, including the original PDPA requirements, the 2024 amendments, enforcement mechanisms, and practical compliance obligations.
+This guide covers the complete Malaysian data privacy framework as it stands in 2026, including the original PDPA requirements, the 2024 amendments, enforcement mechanisms, and practical compliance obligations for organizations operating in or with Malaysia.

 Who Does the PDPA Apply To

 The PDPA applies to any person or organization that processes personal data in connection with commercial transactions.
-This covers businesses of all sizes operating in Malaysia, from multinational corporations to small enterprises.
+The law covers businesses of all sizes operating in Malaysia, from multinational corporations to small enterprises, across most private-sector industries.

-The law applies to organizations located in Malaysia and those outside the country if they use equipment or facilities in Malaysia to process personal data.
-This extraterritorial reach means foreign companies that process Malaysian residents' data through Malaysian infrastructure fall under the PDPA's scope.
+The law applies to organizations located in Malaysia and those outside Malaysia that use equipment or facilities in Malaysia to process personal data.
+This extraterritorial reach means foreign companies that process data through Malaysian servers, data centers, or infrastructure fall within the PDPA's scope regardless of where the company is incorporated.

 Key Exemptions